Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 The Jelly serialization format uses [Protocol Buffers version 3](https://protobuf.dev/programming-guides/proto3/) as the underlying serialization format.
 All implementations MUST use a compliant Protocol Buffers implementation.
 The Protocol Buffers schema for Jelly serialization is defined in `rdf.proto` ([source code]({{ git_proto_link('rdf.proto') }}), [reference](reference.md#rdfproto)).

 The Jelly format is a *stream* (i.e., an ordered sequence) of *stream frames*.
 The frames may be sent one-by-one using a dedicated streaming protocol (e.g., [gRPC](streaming.md), MQTT, Kafka) or written in sequence to a byte stream (e.g., a file or socket).
-When writing to a byte stream, the frames MUST be delimeted – see the [delimited variant](#delimited-variant-of-jelly).
+When writing to a byte stream, the frames MUST be delimited – see the [delimited variant](#delimited-variant-of-jelly).

 Jelly supports several distinct [physical types of streams](#physical-stream-types), and uses a simple and configurable compression mechanism using [lookup tables](#prefix-name-and-datatype-lookup-entries).